 Keep your Eyes on The Baby

-Lastly, never ever leave your baby unattended.
-They should be watched at all times because babies are often very unpredictable and you never know when they will decide to go for the very thing that will harm them.
+Lastly, never leave your baby unattended.
+They should be watched at all times because babies are often very unpredictable, and you never know when they will decide to go for the very thing that will harm them.

 Holiday Safety Tips for Your Baby

-Your baby is your most loved and valued possession and his safety can never take backseat irrespective of any reason.
+Your baby is your most cherished and valued possession, and his safety can never take backseat irrespective of any reason.

-Babies keep us on toes 24 x 7 x 365, so it is important to follow certain safety tips while preparing for holidays.
+Babies keep us on toes 24 x 7 x 365, so it is essential to follow specific safety tips while preparing for holidays.

-Holiday and festival are the time when you cannot keep yourself stuck to your angel as a number of chores need to be taken care of.
+Holiday and festival are the time when you cannot keep yourself stuck to your angel as some chores need to be taken care of.
 So, it is advisable to arrange things in such a way that you need not run behind the baby to prevent the arrangement from going bizarre.

 Follow these tips that make holidays stress-free and very relaxing in terms of managing babies during the festive season:

-- Table top tree: Christmas tree is the heart of the festival but if it is exposed to the danger of getting damaged by the baby’s inquisitiveness, it turns out to be a big hindrance in enjoying the festival.
-Hence, arrange for a table top tree that is out of reach of the children and very easy to maintain too.
-Use of shock-proof materials in decorating the tree can be a very wise decision if very active baby is to be taken care of.
+- Tabletop tree: Christmas tree is the heart of the festival, but if it is exposed to the danger of getting damaged by the baby’s inquisitiveness, it turns out to be a significant hindrance in enjoying the festival.
+Hence, arrange for a tabletop tree that is out of reach of the children and very easy to maintain too.
+The use of shock-proof materials in decorating the tree can be a sage decision if the very active baby is to be taken care of.
 Use fluorescent decorative papers instead of bulbs as these also illuminate appropriately in dim light.

-- Prepare baby proof food: There are a number of foods that may choke the baby.
+- Prepare baby proof food: Several foods may choke the baby.
 Nuts, candies or caramels may be things of discomfort for the baby; so, make sure that these are sealed nicely as soon as served to the guests.
 Also, do engage your kid while you bake the food as it is fun for him too.
-But make sure that you do not over bake the food as it may upset the baby’s stomach.
+But make sure that you do not overcook the food as it may upset the baby’s stomach.

-- Adopt safe lighting methods: Decorating house with lights is a very common practice.
-It is, therefore, necessary to ensure that the switches are out of children’s reach and all the sockets are covered with some sealants or objects so that they stay away from such areas.
-It is also necessary to put off fire when the fireplace is not in use.
+- Adopt safe lighting methods: Decorating a house with lights is a widespread practice.
+It is, therefore, necessary to ensure that the switches are out of children’s reach, and all the sockets are covered with some sealants or objects so that they stay away from such areas.
+It is also necessary to put off the fire when the fireplace is not in use.
 Learn more about child safety with electrical outlets.

-- Use sturdy table cloths: Babies have common practice of taking the table cloth off while moving away from table.
-Hence, it is important to use such table cloth that does not hang from the sides.
-Also, make practice to stash food in the cupboards and sealed storage space in place of table top as very messy scene can be created by your child if he disturbs the table setting.
+- Use sturdy table cloths: Babies have a common practice of taking the table cloth off while moving away from the table.
+Hence, it is essential to use such table cloth that does not hang from the sides.
+Also, do a practice to stash food in the cupboards, and your child can create sealed storage space in place of the tabletop as a very messy scene if he disturbs the table setting.

-- Keep the baby gear ready: You want to travel and you have a baby in hand.
-Last minute packing can prove to be a very foolish idea as you are prone to forget many important things that you may require for your baby.
-Hence, start collecting things and arrange them in baby bag as soon as the traveling is planned.
+- Keep the baby gear ready: You want to travel, and you have a baby in hand.
+Last-minute packing can prove to be a very foolish idea as you are prone to forget many important things that you may require for your baby.
+Hence, start collecting items and arrange them in the baby bag as soon as the traveling is planned.

 How to Keep Your Child Safe from Electrical Outlets?

-Electrical safety is something that children should be taught early on as they are exposed to electrical devices, outlets, and cords on daily basis.
+Electrical safety is something that children should be taught early on as they are exposed to electrical devices, outlets, and cords daily.

-Teaching them about the dangers posed by electrical devices both indoors and outdoors is important for their safety.
-You need to lay down certain ground rules regarding use of electrical gadgets so that they stay safe at all times.
+Teaching them about the dangers posed by electrical devices both indoors and outdoors is essential for their safety.
+You need to lay down specific ground rules regarding the use of electrical gadgets so that they stay safe at all times.